multunus/motion-horizontal-scroll/README.md

 2. A URL to an image along with a placeholder image; this requires either the gem *afmotion* or the pod *AFNetworking*.
 The pod on its own may be insufficient, but there's a category called UIImageView+AFNetworking that can start an asynchronous download of an image when given an NSURLRequest.

 ###Available delegate methods
+#### Cell Selection
-1. A callback that indicates a particular cell has been clicked.
-The syntax for the same is as follows:
+This refers to a callback that indicates a particular cell has been tapped.
+The syntax of the method for the same is as follows:
 ```ruby
 horizontal_scroll_cell_selected(item, index)
 ```
+#### Setting Cell Details
-2. A method that can be used to set the actual details of a cell.
-The specifics that need to be set are the title and image.
-Details follow.
-The syntax for setting the cell details is:
+The specifics of a cell that need to be set are the title and image.
+The delegate method for setting cell details is:
 ```ruby
 set_item_details_for_horizontal_scroll_cell(cell, item)
 ```